hotosm/osm-fieldwork/docs/odk_client.md

 ## Delete multiple app-users from a project
 ### To delete mulitple app-users, do the following:
 - Run the "`odk_client.py`" file located in the "`odkconvert`" folder.
-- Use the "--appuser" flag to specify the action to perform, which is deleting app-users.
-For example, use "--appuser delete".
+- Use the "`--appuser`" flag to specify the action to perform, which is deleting app-users.
+For example, use "`--appuser delete`".
-- Use the "--id" flag to specify the app-users' ID numbers, separated by a space.
-For example, if the app-users' ID numbers are 378 and 379, use "--id 378 379".
+- Use the "`--id`" flag to specify the app-users' ID numbers, separated by a space.
+For example, if the app-users' ID numbers are 378 and 379, use "`--id 378 379`".
 - Specify the project ID followed by the usernames or email addresses of the app-users to be deleted, separated by a space.
-For example, if the project ID is "myproject" and the app-users' usernames are "noah.joe" and "droid.jose", use "myproject noah.joe droid.jose".
+For example, if the project ID is "`myproject`" and the app-users' usernames are "`noah.joe`" and "`droid.jose`", use "`myproject noah.joe droid.jose`".

 ### Example command:
     ./odkconvert/odk_client.py --appuser delete --id 378 379 myproject noah.joe droid.jose